UniqueVision/plpgsql-lsp/README.md

 ```

 ## Execute the Current File Query
-You can execute the current file query from VSCode Command.
+You can execute the current file query from VSCode Command
+(and workspace validation when successful).

 ![preview](images/execute_file_query_command.png)